h2oai/tutorials/Driverless AI/image-processing-in-driverless-ai/image-processing-in-driverless-ai.md

 2. A **Classifier** is formed by fully connected layers which classify the input image based on the convolutional base's features.
 The Classifier's goal is to classify the image based on the detected features.

 The following image shows the architecture of a model based on CNNs.
-It is important to note that this illustration is a simplified version that fits this tutorial's purposes (the illustration doesn't capture the complexity of the model's architecture).
+It is important to note that this illustration is a simplified version that fits this self-paced course's purposes (the illustration doesn't capture the complexity of the model's architecture).

 <p align="center">